belastingdienst/opr-paas/docs/administrators-guide/secrets.md

 ---
-title: Configuring ssh Secret encryption
+title: Configuring Secret encryption
-summary: A detailed description of requirements for setting up the ssh Secret encryption feature
+summary: A detailed description of requirements for setting up the Secret encryption feature
 authors:
   - Devotional Phoenix
 date: 2025-01-20
 ---

-# Ssh secret encryption
+# Secret encryption

 The Paas operator includes features to manage secrets in namespaces of a Paas.
-The main use case is to create ssh secrets in the ArgoCD namespace so that it can read private repositories, which is where the name secrets came from in the first place.
-However, they can be used with other capabilities, and/or application namespaces too.

-SshSecrets are encrypted using asymmetric encryption and therefore require a public and private keypair.
-Keypairs must be generated, after which the Private Keys must be added to the secret configured in the `PaasConfig.spec.privateKeySecret`, and the public key must be provided to Users for encrypting the ssh Secrets (either directly, or through the web service).
+Secrets are encrypted using asymmetric encryption and therefore require a public and private keypair.
+Keypairs must be generated, after which the Private Keys must be added to the k8s secret configured in the `PaasConfig.spec.privateKeySecret`, and the public key must be provided to Users for encrypting the ssh Secrets (either directly, or through the web service).